 32-bit Installation Package.
 This installs the 32-bit version of UCINET along with several helper programs (such as NetDraw), and puts a copy of all the standard datasets in a folder called Ucinet Data under your Documents folder.
 It runs on 64-bit and 32-bit Windows.
-The installation program is new as of version 6.531 and unfortunately can't automatically uninstall versions of UCINET prior to 6.531, so you should do that yourself prior to installing 6.531.
+The installation program is new as of version 6.531 and unfortunately can't automatically uninstall versions of UCINET prior to 6.531, so you should do that yourself prior to installing current version.

 64-bit installation package.
 If you have a 64-bit version of Windows, you can try this 64-bit version of UCINET.
 It lets you analyze much larger datasets, if you have the RAM memory for it.
 However, it is also flaky.
 Older parts of UCINET are not compatible with 64-bit execution, so these parts will crash.

 Trial vs "real" version.
 Actually, there is no separate trial version.
 If you download the program, it will run on your computer for 60 days without having to enter a registration code.
 Buying the program gets you that registration code.
 So whether you buy or just try, you download the same program.

 Virus/malware issues.
 There was a time when the download files were stored in a DropBox location.
 For some reason, this caused Norton AntiVirus to flag the program as dangerous.
 So we don't use DropBox for this anymore.
 But you might still run into issues with Norton or some other anti-virus program when installing UCINET.
 One thing to be aware of is that Windows 8 will issue a warning that the publisher is unknown and probably dangerous.
 This just means we haven't sought (read: paid for) Microsoft certification.